 Incorporating the right type of food in your diet will help you achieve your goal of keeping your heart healthy.

-According to research, having excess fat around the belly region indicates higher blood pressure and unhealthy lipid levels.
+Excess abdominal fat is associated with an increased risk of high blood pressure, unhealthy lipid levels, and cardiovascular disease.
 Consider having fewer calories, along with keeping a check on your portion sizes, to get rid of extra fat around your middle area.

 Having a diet rich in soluble fibre helps check the amount of bad cholesterol intake.
 You can achieve this by incorporating soluble fibres such as barley, apples, pears, beans, oats, and avocados.